weizhi-luo/udacity-data-engineer-capstone-project/README.md

 The data extract, transform and load (ETL) pipeline is implemented using Apache [Airflow](https://airflow.apache.org/).
 Data is stored on an instance of [Amazon Redshift](https://aws.amazon.com/redshift/).

 ## Data Sets
 Railway is important public transport system in Britain.
 Delays or cancellations cause inconvenience to a lot of railway users, especially the commuters.
-[Darwin](https://www.nationalrail.co.uk/100296.aspx) is rail industry's official training running information engine which provides not only real-time data, but also history service performance.

 The disruptions can be caused by a lot of factors, such as over running engineering work, industrial actions, public holidays, weather, etc. Weather can bring impacts to railway in different ways.
 Severe weather conditions may damage railway signalling system or cause landslides and fallen trees on the tracks.
 Even a wrong kind of sunlight can cause delays as reported in this [news story](https://www.theguardian.com/uk-news/2016/jan/12/wrong-kind-of-sunlight-delays-southeastern-trains-london) from Guardian!

-This project gathers three data sets including rail historic service performance and weather actual and forecast data.
-With the performance and weather actual data, data users may discover how weather conditions can affect train service performance.
+This project gathers three data sets, including rail historic service performance, actual and forecast weather data.
+With the performance and actual weather data, data users may discover how weather conditions can affect train service performance.
 If such discovery achieved, the weather forecast data can be used for prediction.
 Or we may need more data for finding out the links between more factors and performance.
 This is the beginning of a journey :smile:!

 ### Rail Service Performance
-Rail service performance data set is collected by registering an account at [Darwin](https://www.nationalrail.co.uk/100296.aspx).
-This [wiki](https://wiki.openraildata.com/index.php/HSP) page provides details about API access and data format.
+Rail service performance data set is available at [Darwin](https://www.nationalrail.co.uk/100296.aspx).
+Darwin is Britain's rail industry's official training running information engine which provides both real-time and history service performance data.
+A user account has to be registered with Darwin API.
+And this [wiki](https://wiki.openraildata.com/index.php/HSP) page provides details about API access and data format.
 The data is in json format as:
 ```json
 {
   "header": {